 SHIPPING NOTE : If buying a frame you must pay at least 1 shipping charge which will cover up to 4 frames, unless you are picking the frames up at our Newark, Delaware studio.

-Posters are shipped in a sturdy, well padded box through USPS Priority Mail.
+Posters and frames are shipped in a sturdy, well padded tube through USPS Priority Mail.